magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/arch_themes.md

 The standard Magento installation provides two default themes:

-* **Luma** is a custom theme we've made for demonstration.
+* **Luma** is for demonstration.
 You may explore it to better understand how Magento themes work.

 * **Blank** theme is a boilerplate for theme customization; a tool to aid your theme development.
 The Blank theme is built on principles of responsive web design, so it may greatly help developing your own responsive Magento themes.

-Although you can inherit your custom theme from Luma (there is no problem in that), we recommend using Blank.
-For more details, read about [creating custom themes].
+Although your custom theme can be inherited from Luma (there is no problem in that), we recommend using Blank for new theme development.
+For more details, read about [creating custom themes] and [theme inheritance].

 ## Related topics {#m2arch-related}